Patterns of CP violation from mirror symmetry breaking in the $\eta\to\pi^+\pi^-\pi^0$ Dalitz plot: Abstract

 \section{Abstract}

-A violation of mirror symmetry in the $\eta\to\pi^+\pi^-\pi^0$ Dalitz plot has long been recognized as a signal of C and CP violation.
-Here we show how the isospin of the underlying C- and CP-violating structures can be reconstructed from their kinematic representation in the Dalitz plot.
-Our analysis of the most recent experimental data reveals, for the first time, that the C- and CP-violating amplitude with total isospin $I=2$ is much more severely suppressed than that with total isospin $I=0$.
+A violation of mirror symmetry in the $\eta\to\pi^+\pi^-\pi^0$ Dalitz plot has long been recognized as a signal of $C$ and $CP$ violation.
+Here we show how the isospin of the underlying $C$- and $CP$-violating structures can be reconstructed from their kinematic representation in the Dalitz plot.
+Our analysis of the most recent experimental data reveals, for the first time, that the $C$- and $CP$-violating amplitude with total isospin $I=2$ is much more severely suppressed than that with total isospin $I=0$.